Why Do Dogs Nibble On You?

 Health and dental checkups

-Regular checkups with your veterinarian are essential to ensure your dog's overall health, including their dental health.
+Regular checkups with your vet are essential to ensure your dog's overall health, including their dental health.
 Dental problems can sometimes lead to excessive nibbling, so it's crucial to keep their oral hygiene in check.